Is this course right for me?

 - heard hints and tips from previous grantees which will help to shape your own project idea

-Delivered By: Fiona McKenna, RKES
+Delivered By: Fiona McKenna and Katie Robinson, RKES